Blogs

 Because sharing is caring

-Join Shane Gibson as he chats with Dylan Anderson about the patterns required to define a Data Operating Model.
+Join Shane Gibson as he chats with Chris Gambill about a number of Data Engineering patterns.

 #AgileDataDiscover weekly wrap No.2